$15.00 - $35.00

-Please bring with you a water bottle, a butterfly net if you have one, long pants, insect repellant, sturdy shoes, sunscreen and a clean glass jar with a lid (to safely view our catches).
+Please bring: a water bottle, butterfly net, long pants, insect repellant, sturdy shoes, sunscreen and a clean glass jar with a lid (to safely view our catches).
 Walking poles may be a good addition.
 Bring your camera and binoculars too!
 This excursion will start with an orientation followed by a walk through the meadow of the Leighton Art Centre property.
 Field guides and taxonomic keys (identification guides) will be supplied.
 We will try to start an inventory of the various invertebrate species present at the Leighton Art Centre.

-Family Package (2 Adults + Children ) : $25.00
+Family Package (2 Adults + 2 Children ) : $35